 Graduate assistant positions are advertised on the Work at UH webpage.
 Each position description includes application requirements which may include the submission of a cover letter, current CV, GPAs, and letters of recommendation.

-Assistantship opportunities offered by the Department will also be posted on the OPHS website and announcements will be sent to public health students via the Listserv.
+Assistantship opportunities offered by OPHS will also be posted on this website and announcements will be sent to public health students via the Listserv.